 At any rate, still munching on our cookies, we found a small grocery store and pulled together a makeshift lunch of crackers and cheese before heading on to Pola de Siero.

-We found a restaurant while we waited for someone to unlock the massive doors to the town’s albergue.
-Before long, a man named Roberto turned up, letting us in and even giving us our own private room in the sparkling clean albergue.
+Before long, a man named Roberto turned up at the Pola de Siero albergue, unlocking the massive doors, and even giving us our own private room in the sparkling clean establishment.

 We tucked our sticks and boots into the communal storage room, waved at the few pilgrims who were nestled into their bunks, and went across the street for a drink.
 After checking to be sure that everyone was cared for at the albergue, Roberto joined us at the bar.